idris-lang/Idris2/CONTRIBUTING.md

 try to be consistent with the existing style choices made by previous authors.
 We may need to be more formal about this in future!

-Please remember to update CHANGELOG.md, and if it's your first contribution you can add yourself to CONTRIBUTORS.
+Please remember to update `CHANGELOG.md`, and if it's your first contribution you can add yourself to `CONTRIBUTORS`.

 In all cases, a pull request must have a short description (one sentence is usually enough) that explains its purpose.
 However obvious you think it might